Utkarsh1504/DSA-Java/lessons/intro-maths.md

 ---
 path: "/intro-maths"
-title: "Intro to Maths in DSA"
+title: "Introduction to Maths in DSA"
 order: "10A"
 section: "Maths for DSA"
 description: "learn maths required in DSA"